Derived categories of (one-sided) exact categories and their localizations: The weak idempotent completion

 \section{The weak idempotent completion}

-In this appendix we construct the weak idempotent completion $\widehat{\AA}$ of an additive category $\AA$ as a subcategory of the idempotent completion $\widecheck{\AA}$.
-We provide two descriptions of $\widehat{\AA}$.
-Firstly, $\widehat{\AA}$ can be constructed as the intersection of all (additive) weakly idempotent complete subcategories of $\widecheck{\AA}$ containing $\AA$.
-Secondly, $\widehat{\AA}$ is obtained by iteratively adding kernels of retractions.

-If the category $\EE$ is a right exact category, both the idempotent completion and weak idempotent completion can be endowed with a natural right exact structure extending the original structure.
-Moreover, we show that $\Db(\EE)\simeq \Db(\widehat{\EE})$ as triangulated categories.
+In this appendix we recall the constructions of the idempotent completion $\widecheck{\AA}$ and the weak idempotent completion $\widehat{\AA}$ of an additive category $\AA$.
+For a deflation-exact category $\EE$, both the idempotent completion $\widecheck{\EE}$ and weak idempotent completion $\widehat{\EE}$ can be endowed with a natural deflation-exact structure extending the original structure.
+Finally, we show that $\Db(\EE)\simeq \Db(\widehat{\EE})$ as triangulated categories.